mx-psi/tfg/text/Mathematics/03-probabilistic.md

 In this section we show a simple decision problem known to be in $\mathsf{BPP}$ but not known to be in $\mathsf{P}$, that is, no direct classical algorithm is known to solve this problem in polynomial time.

 The problem is called *polynomial identity testing* and can be formally stated by making use of algebraic circuits, which essentially describe a polynomial expression.
-We follow the approach of (@SaxenaProgressPolynomialIdentity).
+We follow the approach of (@SaxenaProgressPolynomialIdentity2014).

 :::{.definition}
 An *algebraic circuit* is a circuit with one output with respect to the basis $\{+,-,\times, \operatorname{FANOUT}\}$.